post featured image

 Targets: Shoulders, rear delts, upper back muscles (with some assistance from the lower body) and core.

-single sided push press and low impact burpee
+two women performing a single sided push press and low impact burpee

-How to do 2 Single Arm Push Press and Slider Burpee:
+How To Do 2 Single Arm Push Press And Slider Burpee

 1. Stand with feet shoulder-width apart, slight bend in your knees, holding one dumbbell in your left hand at shoulder height.
 Palm facing in (neutral grip).
 Place a towel or glider under both feet.